 PetAid DVM Referral Program

-PetAid Animal Hospital works with veterinarians in the Denver area and across the state in fulfilling our mission to provide a healthcare safety net for pets and people in need.
+PetAid Animal Hospital works with veterinarians across the state to fulfill its mission of providing a healthcare safety net for pets and people in need.

 As a veterinarian, you are a "trusted partner" of PetAid Animal Hospital.
 If your client is in financial need and unable to afford the full cost of a necessary treatment and/or procedure for a pet, you can refer your client to PetAid Animal Hospital.
 Based on the "trusted partner" relationship, PetAid will extend to your client a 50% discount on treatment and/or procedures related to the specific illness or injury for which they were referred -- even if they do not meet the PetAid Animal Hospital qualification guidelines.
 This ensures that your clients can obtain treatment for a pet's medical condition when owners are experiencing financial hardship.